ontio/ontology-java-sdk/docs/en/asset.md

 English / [中文](../cn/asset.md)

+The storing of Digital Assets such as ONT and ONG is handled by the Java SDK using the Account structure, wwhich is outlined below.

 ## Data structure

-`address`   Base58 encoded account address.
+`address` Base58 encoded account address
-`label` Name of account.
+`label` Name of account
-`isDefault`Indicates whether the account is a default one, whose default value is set as "false".
-`lock`  Indicates whether the account is locked by client users, who cannot spend in locked account.
-`algorithm` Name of encryption algorithm.
+`isDefault`Indicates whether the account is the default `lock`  Indicates whether the account is locked by the client user(s).
+Locked accounts can't spend `algorithm` Name of the encryption algorithm used `parameters` Encryption parameters
-`parameters` Encryption parameters.
-`curve` Elliptic curve.
+`curve` Elliptic curve used
-`key` NEP-2 private key, whose value can be null (in case of read-only or non-standard address).
-`contract` Smart contract, whose value can be null (in case of read-only address).
-`encAlg` Private key encryption algorithm name, fixed at aes-256-ctr.
-`salt` Private key decryption parameters.
+`key` NEP-2 private key - whose value can be null in case of read-only or non-standard addresses `contract` Smart contract hash - whose value can be null in case of read-only addresses `encAlg` Private key encryption algorithm name - fixed at aes-256-ctr `salt` Private key decryption salt
-`extra` Extra information stored by client developer, whose value can be null.
-`signatureScheme` `signatureScheme` Signature scheme used for transaction signatures.
+`extra` Extra information stored by client developer - value can be null `signatureScheme` `signatureScheme` Signature scheme used for transaction signatures.
 `hash` Hash algorithm for derived privateKey.